Women's cricket in Australia: Early history

-During the 1890s, cricket and rowing two of the most popular competitive sports for women in Australia.
+During the 1890s, cricket and rowing were two of the most popular competitive sports for women in Australia.
 Another of the first all women's sport clubs founded in Australia was the Rockhampton Ladies' Club.
 They were fielding a women's cricket team in the mid-1890s.
 The team wore dresses with long skirts and long sleeves, sashes attached to their uniform, tight belts and straw boater hats.